Posted on

 What You'll Need:

-• 2 Tb.
-Buzz Savories Honey
+• 2 Tb. unsalted butter

-• ½ cup Buzz Savories Spicy Beer Mustard
+• ½ cup Buzz Savories Spicy Beer mustard

 How To Prepare: